January brought 257,000 new jobs to the economy and the unemployment rate held steady, according to the U.S. Bureau of Labor Statistics.

-Always tailor your resume to the specific position you’re applying for.
+Always tailor your resume to the specific position for which you’re applying.
 We recommend:

 To get past the robot parsing your resume, make sure the resume contains some of the key words that are outlined in the job description.
 And don’t just use the key words, but also terms that relate closely to those words.
 For example, don’t just use the term CPA, but also accounting, audits, financial statements, etc.